Royal Basilica · Outside Paris · Metro Line 13

 Hours

-Last updated: February 2026 · Prices and details verified
+Last updated: May 2026 · Prices and details verified

 Is the Basilique Cathédrale de Saint-Denis included in the Paris Museum Pass?

-Yes — the Paris Museum Pass covers entry to the royal necropolis at the Basilique de Saint-Denis, saving you €11 per person.
+Yes — the Paris Museum Pass covers entry to the Basilique de Saint-Denis, saving you €17 per person on a full visit.
 No reservation required.
 The basilica is 25 minutes from central Paris by Metro Line 13.

 Basilique Cathédrale de Saint-Denis — Fast Facts